Contact Us - Frequently Asked Questions

 - The Alaska Division of Mining, Land and Water - Well Log Tracking System (WELTS) provides a helpful database of many groundwater well logs throughout the state.

 - Many Alaskan communities are challenged by limited sources of safe drinking water.
 The DGGS online library includes numerous research reports which describe how local rock chemistry, permafrost, and subsurface rock structure and distribution can influence groundwater chemistry and availability.

-- Lidar (Light Detection and Ranging) is a remote sensing technology that provides high resolution digital elevation data.
-Lidar is used by geologists to detect topographic features and to measure land surface elevation beneath the vegetation.
-The NOAA Coastal Services Center provides a free online Introduction to Lidar short course that demonstrates the concepts of lidar data with application examples for the Pacific region.
+- LiDAR (Light Detection and Ranging) is a remote sensing technology that provides high resolution digital elevation data.
+LiDAR is used by geologists to detect topographic features and to measure land surface elevation beneath the vegetation.